atomizejs/atomizejs.github.com/getting_started.markdown

 fail).
-Thus even though the transaction function will be rerun, and even though eventually the `result` variable will be set to the correct value, the `console.log` line will have been run too early, and the wrong result output.
+Thus even though the transaction function will be rerun, and even though eventually the `result` variable will be set to the correct value, the `console.log` line will have been run too early, and the wrong result output because at that point in time, the transaction function had gone down the first branch, and thus assigned the `Wrote ...` result to the `result` variable.
 This is why it's important to use the continuation-passing-style whenever you need to depend on the transaction having committed successfully.